telefonicaid/iotagent-json/docs/usermanual.md

 The payload is the same as for the other bindings.

+#### Throttling

+In order to avoid create duplicated devices when a measure burst arrives for AMQP binding and no provisioned device is still created, it is possible to configure a throttling queue (through IOTA_AMQP_THROTTLE_INTERVAL and IOTA_AMQP_MAX_QUEUE_SIZE) for each topic in order to delay deliver a second measure for the same topic when is retrieved in a period of time minor tan throttling interval.

 ### Value conversion

 The IoTA may perform some ad-hoc conversion for specific types of values, in order to minimize the parsing logic in the